Galts-Gulch/avarice/README.md

 - It is not recommended to live trade at all, and any assets you may lose are your own responsibility.

 ## Notes
+- This software is expected to run continuously to get valid data.
+We dropped support for database resuming, but *may* bring it back at some point.
 - All (very minimal) testing is done on current Python3.5.
 - Though all indicators run all the time, only one may **currently** be actively traded on.
 This will change soon.